-This anti-cheat program designed to accompany Valorant, like many of its predecessors, relied on scanning the users computer for any bugs that might tamper with the integrity of the game during game play.
+This anti-cheat program designed to accompany Valorant, like many of its predecessors, relied on scanning the users computer for any bugs that might tamper with the integrity of the game during gameplay.

 This extra feature has drawn a lot of wrath from the gaming community, with some even calling it ‘shady’ and an invasion of the gamers privacy.

 These calls are not unwarranted.
-Vanguard uses a driver that operates in the kernel and uses a clent (like Fortnite’s Easy AntiCheat) to monitor any apps that run parallel to the game, altering user experience.
+Vanguard uses a driver that operates in the kernel and uses a client (like Fortnite’s Easy AntiCheat) to monitor any apps that run parallel to the game, altering user experience.

-It offers the program complete control to modify drivers, surveil software activity on the computer, read computer history, download and process any information in the hard drive and gain access to user information stored in every corner of the PC.
+It offers the program complete control to modify drivers, surveil software activity on the computer, read computer history, download and process any information in the hard drive, and gain access to user information stored in every corner of the PC.

 The difference is that they all start up only when the game is opened by the user.
-By starting up the minute the computer was turned on, users felt that Vanguard took complete control of a computer even when Valorant isn’t being run and it could monitor activity even when a user is conducting private business.
+By starting up the minute the computer was turned on, users felt that Vanguard took complete control of a computer even when Valorant isn’t being ran.

 Other users reported the program blocking their mouse and keyboard, and BSOD issues which were only corrected when the computer was rebooted in safe mode.

-Riot Games’ Reaction to Security Concerns
+Riot Games’ Reaction

 The stream of internet posts prompted Riot Games and Vanguard developers to respond and make changes.
 In fact, Riot Games explained their position in detail and also revealed how the program works and what changes they have made to make it safer for users.

 Updates have made sure that the program blocks fewer applications in the PC, and Paul Chamberlain, the lead of this anti-cheating software has said that the game is constantly working on bettering gamer experience and that further updates will make it even safer.

 The company has also stated that Valorant’s information collection policy aligns with its other products like League of Legends and does not infiltrate the privacy of gamers by collecting sensitive information.

 They went a step ahead and asked users to report any such infractions.
-“If you think you’ve found a flaw in Vanguard that would undermine the security and privacy of players, please submit a report right away and you may be eligible for a big bounty payout,” read the statement.
+“If you think you’ve found a flaw in Vanguard that would undermine the security and privacy of players, please submit a report right away, and you may be eligible for a big bounty payout,” read the statement.

-Is Valorant’s Anti Cheat Effective?
+Is Vanguard Effective?

-In fact, during our testing, we hardly encountered any and one game stopped mid-way with the message that a cheater was found in the party and was dismissed from the servers, and the game was nullified.
+In fact, during our testing, we hardly encountered any, and one game stopped mid-way with the message that a cheater was found in the party and was dismissed from the servers, and the game was nullified.
 After statements from Riot Games addressed security concerns, a few nerves were eased.